PerciusT/Calculator/README.md

 # Calculator
 Simple calculator made using c# .net

-Please click on code, run with visual studio to run this
+Please click on code, Open with visual studio to run this